nickscha/vm/README.md

 #### Better portability
 By relying only on fundamental system interfaces, nostdlib allows for easier porting across different platforms without worrying about standard library availability.

-## Run Example: nostdlib, freestsanding

-In this repo you will find the "examples/vm_win32_nostdlib.c" with the corresponding "build.bat" file which creates an executable only linked to "kernel32" and is not using the C standard library and executes the program afterwards.